-The Hospitals sponsor a defined contribution benefit plan, which allows employees to contribute amounts tax-deferred up to certain limits allowable under IRS guidelines.
-The Hospitals are required to match up to

-100% of employee contributions up to 4% of employee salaries, based on years of service.
+UCHS sponsors a defined contribution benefit plan, which allows employees to contribute amounts tax-deferred up to certain limits allowable under IRS guidelines.
+The Hospitals are required to match up to 100% of employee contributions up to 4% of employee salaries, based on years of service.
 The Hospitals are also required to make a contribution of 1% of each employee's salary for all employees who work more than 1,000 hours annually.
 Additional contributions are required to be made by the Hospitals for employees aged 50 and older, who have completed 10 years of service.
 Employees vest in amounts contributed by the Hospitals ratably over a five-year period.

-For the years ended December 31, 2010 and 2009, the Hospitals' expenses related to the defined contribution plan were approximately \$2,620 and \$2,472, respectively, and are included in the employee benefits line item on the combined statements of operations and changes in net assets located on page 3.
+For the years ended December 31, 2011 and 2010, the Hospitals' expenses related to the defined contribution plan were approximately \$3,301 and \$2,620, respectively, and are included in the employee benefits line item on the combined statements of operations and changes in net assets located on page 3.